 Franz Wisner is a fearless traveler, a highly accomplished writer and one of the most affable vagabonds you’ll ever meet.
 And to think that it all started with getting left by his fiancé just before their wedding day.
 In his words, “I got dumped at the altar and turned it into a career.”
 Reeling from the breakup and unable to cancel his honeymoon, he took his brother Kurt along—a trip that the brothers extended over the course of the next two years.
 Franz’s first book, the aptly titled Honeymoon with My Brother, details this journey and the deeply personal revelations that came with it.
 Franz made a splash on Oprah and the book went on to become a bestseller.
-His follow-up, How the World Makes Love, just came out in paperback.
+Franz wrote a follow-up, How the World Makes Love.

 I’d describe my travel style as personal.

 Meaning I’m less interested in the Eiffel Tower and more interested in the North African immigrant skateboarders doing tricks in the shadows of the Eiffel Tower.
 How did they get there?
 What’s their story?
 I tend to spend more time in conversation, less taking photos.
 When I think about a country, the first images that pop to mind are those of the people rather than the landmarks.